ICE-SEARCH: A Language Model-Driven Feature Selection Approach: ICE-SEARCH: Feature Selection with Language Model

-\textbf{Initialization \textit{(line~\ref{alg:line:init}-\ref{alg:line:init_end})}:} The first stage of ICE-SEARCH is the initialization of a population $\mathcal{S}$, which is a pool of feature sets.
+\textbf{Initialization: } The first stage of ICE-SEARCH is the initialization of a population $\mathcal{S}$, which is a pool of feature sets.
 This initial population is derived using $\mathit{X}$ number of classical FS methods, with each method's performance assessed based on average training and validation accuracies of the downstream model $\Phi$ over \textit{N-fold} CV.
-To further refine the initial population, we prompt a LM through $\Phi(\cdot)$ $Y$ times in a zero-shot manner, and the output feature combination that yields the highest average validation accuracy over \textit{N-fold} CV is chosen and put in $\mathcal{S}$ for further processing.
+To further refine the initial population, we prompt an LLM $Y$ times in a zero-shot manner, and the output feature combination that yields the highest average validation accuracy over \textit{N-fold} CV is chosen and put in $\mathcal{S}$ for further processing.
+This is discussed in \textit{(line~\ref{alg:line:init}-\ref{alg:line:init_end})}.

-\textbf{Crossover and Mutation \textit{(line~\ref{alg:line:mutation}-\ref{alg:line:mutation_end})}:} In view of the achievements attributed to \textit{EVO Prompting} by~\cite{chen2023evoprompting} and \textit{EVO Prompt} by \cite{guo2023connecting}, our evolutionary strategy leverages a LM as the mutation and crossover operator throughout each epoch.
-Specifically, the LM assumes $\mathcal{Z}$ distinct roles and is informed about the average training and validation accuracies associated with each feature set in $\mathcal{S}$.
-During each of these role-plays $\Psi$, the LM selects a set of features, and its average training and validation accuracies over \textit{N-fold} CV is computed via $\Phi(\cdot)$ and recorded.
+\textbf{Crossover and Mutation \textit{(line~\ref{alg:line:mutation}-\ref{alg:line:mutation_end})}:} In view of the achievements attributed to \textit{EVO Prompting} by~\cite{chen2023evoprompting} and \textit{EVO Prompt} by \cite{guo2023connecting}, our evolutionary strategy leverages an LLM as the mutation and crossover operator throughout each epoch.
+Specifically, the LLM assumes $\mathcal{Z}$ distinct roles and is informed about the average training and validation accuracies associated with each feature set in $\mathcal{S}$.
+During each of these role-plays $\Psi$, the LLM selects a set of features, and its average training and validation accuracies over \textit{N-fold} CV is computed via $\Phi(\cdot)$ and recorded.

 \textbf{Filtration \textit{(line~\ref{alg:line:filtration}-\ref{alg:line:filtration_end})}:} After each epoch, we apply a filtering process.
 This entails retaining only the feature combinations that fall into two categories: those with the top $\mathit{U}$ highest validation accuracies and those with the bottom $\mathit{V}$ validation accuracies assessed via $\Phi(\cdot)$.
 This selective mechanism ensures that our algorithm exploits the most promising feature combinations' potential while also maintaining a degree of exploration in $\mathcal{P}$.